 Noise from compressor stations, which is present 24 hours per day, 7 days per week, is very intense (90 dBA).
 Great annoyance from compressor noise is the topic of numerous anecdotal reports.
+Boyle's (2017) pilot study of noise near natural gas compressor stations in West Virginia found higher levels of noise in homes within 750 meters of a compressor station than in control homes more than 1000 meters away.
+This was true of noise outdoors and inside the 11 homes in the study, indoors during the day and at night.
 Indeed, a specialist in environmental law at Pittsburgh's Duquesne University law school predicts that noise created by pipelines and compression stations is likely to become the most litigated energy issue in the coming decades (Bombatch, 2013).